sktime/sktime/GOVERNANCE.rst

    respectively, or any written comments containing "I formally approve/reject" in reference to the proposal.
    If the proposed change has the form of a PR, approval must be in the form of a GitHub PR approval.
--  Major changes to the project require a more detailed analysis and a consensus that is both explicit and informed.
-   A major change always require a worked out :ref:`steps`.
-   A change is major in the above sense if at least three core developers explicitly state that the proposal is a major change and requires especial consideration, in the location.
 -  Proposers are expected to give reasonable time for consideration, that is, time and opportunity for core developers to review and give their opinion on the contribution.
    Ten working days excluding week-ends constitute "reasonable time" in the above sense.
-   For pull requests, the period resets at every new change made to the PR.
+   The period resets at every new change made to the PR.
    It starts only when all GitHub checks pass.
 -  If the "reasonable time" period elapses and no approval or rejection has been expressed on a PR, the PR is scheduled at the top of the next regular (bi-monthly) core developer meeting's agenda.